linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/15 Latin American Debt Crisis.md

 Although they were both severely indebted, there are considerable contrasts between the SIMICs and the

-SILICs. !e 15 SIMICs identified by the World Bank in 1994 were especially concentrated in Latin America,
+SILICs.
+The 15 SIMICs identified by the World Bank in 1994 were especially concentrated in Latin America,

 and in 1994 their combined external debt amounted to \$587.4 billion, the majority of which was owed to